katiearacena/EU_AF_ancestry_flu_code/README.md

 R (tested in version 3.6.3)

 ## Usage
-1. Place the folder `Inputs`, available for download on Zenodo (XXXXX), in the desired working directory.
+1. Place the folder `Inputs`, available for download on Zenodo (https://zenodo.org/record/6672720), in the desired working directory.
 2. Place the folder `Main_analyses` in the same directory.
 3. Check individual dependencies at the header of each script stored in `Main_analyses` and install the necessary CRAN and Bioconductor packages.
 4. Run the scripts stored in `Main_analyses` in R -- if  `Main_analyses` and `Inputs` are located in the same directory, results will populate in a folder named `Outputs`.